DappSociety/digest_archive/_posts/2018-02-16-Group-Meeting.md

 > 2) as a team(s) work on multiple projects with vision of launching one or more products"

+We then decented slightly into the discussion about how someone who initially brings a project to the organization should proceed and how DappSociety should treat their ideas.
+We discussed many issues such as trust and ownership of projects which are presented, and after much discussion eventually decided that an idea itself can't necessarily be protected.
+When presenting an Idea to DappSociety, its understood that it is then part of our open source community.
+That being said, we will develop a *Code of Conduct* which outlines appropriate behavior within DappSociety to help protect the work and ideas of projects which are presently being worked on.
+We don't want to prevent "helpful/beneficial" hard forks but would like to prevent prevent malicious actors.

+## 1-3-5 Year Goals

 ## Contributions to this Summary
 __@EricBrown99__: Content digestion and editing of first draft